moacirsouza/my-twitch-things/README.md

 Resources I use in my (not-so-frequent) Twtich streams.

-## Stand-By screen
+## Wait Screen

 The screen used when I have to be AfK for a while.
+Access it [here](wait-screen/README.md).